-On December 17, 1997, Raytheon Company acquired, through a merger, the defense electronics business of Hughes Electronics Corporation.
-As part of the merger, we agreed under the Hughes Spin-Off Separation Agreement not to take specified actions unless General Motors Corporation determines in good faith that such actions would not jeopardize the tax-free status of the spin-off of the defense electronics business of Hughes Electronics Corporation and its merger with Raytheon Company.
+On December 17, 1997, Raytheon Company acquired, through a merger, Hughes Electronics Corporation, which it now conducts through Raytheon Systems Company.
+As part of the merger, we agreed under the Hughes Spin-Off Separation Agreement not to take specified actions until December 18, 1999 unless General Motors Corporation determines in good faith that such actions would not jeopardize the tax-free status of the spin-off of Hughes Electronics Corporation and its merger with Raytheon Company.
+These actions generally include: